sevmorris/mrk1/README.md

    gh completion --shell zsh > "$plugins_dir/gh.zsh"
    ```

-5. **Clone this Repository:**
+6. **Clone this Repository:**
    ```
    gh repo clone sevmorris/mrk1
    ```

-6. **Run the Installer:**
+7. **Run the Installer:**
    ```
    cd ~/mrk1
    chmod +x install
    ./install
    ```

 **Note:** This repo must remain in place!
-For simplicty all dotfiles and scripts remain in this project and are symlinked where needed.
+For simplicity and convenience all dotfiles and scripts remain in this project and are symlinked where needed.
 Changes to the files will not break functionality and are easily synced to Github using the `syncall` command.

 ## Additional Instructions